GSingh01/ad-b2c-react-native/readme.md

 React Native Azure AD B2C solution using Pure JS.
 If you are using expo you dont need to eject.
-Following explain the usage.
+Following explains the usage.
 Feel free to contribute or sponsor.
 Thanks

 ### Login screen
 ```